kelaberetiv/aiap-field-guide/README.md

 * Develop an Artificial Intelligence product from start-to-finish by:

-  * analysing data with Python and R
+  * analyse and model data a in a reproducible manner
-  * building a platform for data storage, analysis and production
+  * building a platform for data storage and management

-  * developing deep learning products with Tensorflow, Pytorch and MXNet
+  * productionise deep learning models with containers